Common Problems in Contracts and How You Can Avoid Them

 Your harness supplier defaults on their commitments to supply the stock you ordered.
 As a result, you cannot permit customers into XTREME ADVENTURE PARK.
 How do you address this?

-Primarily, you must ensure a breach of an agreed term and how it is dealt with is specified in your agreement.
+Primarily, you must clearly specify in your agreement what constitutes a breach of an agreed term and how you will handle it.
 The most common type of breaches are:

 1) defective performance: a party performs on part of their obligations.